-- The ASPIRE has appointed EHT and H of S, a member of the senior leadership team as the Designated Safeguarding Lead (DSL). - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety) in ASPIRE Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - ASPIRE has also appointed Deputy DSLs who will have delegated responsibilities and act in the DSLs absence. - o Naomi Coleman SENCO - o Emma Le-Mar SENCO - o Lesley Unsworth Brown Senior Teacher - It is the role of the DSL to carry out their functions as identified in Annex C of KCISE 2021.
-This includes but is not limited to: - o Acting as the central contact point for all staff to discuss any safeguarding concerns - Maintaining a confidential recording system for safeguarding and child protection concerns - Coordinating safeguarding action for individual children - When supporting children with a social worker or looked after children the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child (with the DSL liaising closely with the designated teacher) - Liaising with other agencies and professionals in line with KCSIE 2021 and WTSC 2018 - Ensuring that locally established procedures as put in place by the three
+- The school has appointed Rachael Foster, a member of the senior leadership team as the Designated Safeguarding Lead (DSL). - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety) at Lady Joanna Thornhill (Endowed) Primary school.
+Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated.

-- safeguarding partners as part of the Kent Safeguarding Children Multi-Agency Partnership procedures (KSCMP), including referrals, are followed, as necessary. - Representing, or ensure the ASPIRE is appropriately represented at multi-agency safeguarding meetings (including child protection conferences) - Managing and monitoring the ASPIRE role in any multi-agency plan for a child.
-Being available during term time (during ASPIRE hours) for staff in the ASPIRE to discuss any safeguarding concerns. - Helping promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and ASPIRE leadership staff. - Ensuring adequate and appropriate DSL cover arrangements in response to any closures and out of hours and/or out of term activities. - Ensuring all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE. - o Informing the headteacher/principal of any significant safeguarding issues. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
+- The school has also appointed Deputy DSLs who will have delegated responsibilities and act in the DSLs absence. - Richard Pomfrett - Laura Murphy - o Amanda Butler - It is the role of the DSL to carry out their functions as identified in Annex C of KCISE 2021.
+This includes but is not limited to: - O Acting as the central contact point for all staff to discuss any safeguarding concerns - O Maintaining a confidential recording system for safeguarding and child protection concerns - Coordinating safeguarding action for individual children - When supporting children with a social worker or looked after children the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child (with the DSL liaising closely with the designated teacher) - Liaising with other agencies and professionals in line with KCSIE 2021 and WTSC 2018 - Ensuring that locally established procedures as put in place by the three safeguarding partners as part of the Kent Safeguarding Children Multi-Agency Partnership procedures (KSCMP), including referrals, are followed, as necessary. - Representing, or ensure that Lady Joanna Thornhill (Endowed) Primary school is appropriately represented at multi-agency safeguarding meetings (including child protection conferences) - Managing and monitoring Lady Joanna Thornhill (Endowed) Primary school's role in any multi-agency plan for a child. - Being available during term time (during Lady Joanna Thornhill (Endowed) Primary's school hours) for staff at Lady Joanna Thornhill (Endowed) Primary school to discuss any safeguarding concerns. - Helping promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and Lady Joanna Thornhill (Endowed) Primary school leadership staff. - Ensuring adequate and appropriate DSL cover arrangements in response to any closures and out of hours and/or out of term activities. - Ensuring all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE. - Informing the Headteacher of any significant safeguarding issues. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
 Deputy DSLs will be trained to the same standard as the DSL.
 The DSLs training will be updated formally at least every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually.